|2-||4th grade music program|

 See below for more details.

 Want to celebrate your child's birthday at school?
 Then donate a book to the Heritage library in your child's name!
 In addition to building up the library's collection, it offers your child a unique way to leave something at the school for which they will always be remembered.

 Each child will choose a book from a collection of books pre-selected by the librarian,and a sticker with your child's name will be permanently placed in the book.
 Your child will be recognized on the morning announcements with the librarian during their birthday month.
 In addition, at the end of the school year, your child will receive a keepsake bookmark with a picture of them holding their book.
 During the school year, these pictures will be on display on a bulletin board near the library.
 Contact Dory Holzapfel if you have any questions.

 Within Reach... is the theme for the 2017-2018 school year PTA Reflection Contest.
 The PTA Reflections program encourages students to express themselves and receive positive recognition for their artistic efforts.
-Heritage Elementary focuses on five categories: Photography, Literature, Dance Choreography, Music Composition and Visual Arts.
+Heritage Elementary focuses on six categories: Dance Choreography, Photography, Literature, Film Production, Music Composition and Visual Arts.
 Use the summer to encourage your children to participate.
-Entries should be turned in (date TBD) in the drop box near the front office.
+Entries should be turned in by October 25th to your homeroom teacher.
 Visit txpta.org for more information.